sumit-patil-24/jaiswaladi246/README.md

-👋 About Me
+<h1 align="center">Hey Everyone 👋, I'm Sumit Patil</h1>

-Hello!
-I'm Sumit, a motivated and aspiring DevOps Engineer with hands-on experience in cloud technologies and automation.
+A motivated and aspiring DevOps Engineer with hands-on experience in cloud technologies and automation.
 I'm a recent graduate with a one-month internship at TechEazy Consulting, Pune

 I'm passionate about building innovative cloud solutions and automating deployment processes.
 My technical skills include:
 - ☁️ Cloud Computing – AWS